tuannguyen99/pa-assistant/docs/stories/1-2-user-management-authentication.md

 7. Login functionality working for all users
 8. Session management and logout working
-9. HR Admin can deactivate user accounts (for resignations)
+9. HR Admin can deactivate user accounts (for resignations) ✅ **AC10**: HR Admin can reactivate user accounts (for rejoining)
+   - Confirmed in: reactivate-user API route, UI with reactivate button, E2E tests passing

+✅ **AC11**: HR Admin can delete user accounts (for permanent removal)
+   - Confirmed in: delete-user API route, UI with delete button, E2E tests passing
-10. HR Admin can reactivate user accounts (for rejoining)
+11. HR Admin can delete user accounts (for permanent removal)

 ## Tasks / Subtasks